-Situated just outside Stellenbosch and 45 minutes from Cape Town is a township where there is a sanctuary for children who are in desperate need of educational enhancement.
+Our project works with a number of educare centres within townships in Cape Town that provide early years education to local children.
 This volunteer project involves providing a safe, fun and creative environment for these children, giving them the opportunity to develop to their full potential.

 You will be involved in planning and implementing a project which uses educational games, song and dance, arts and crafts, gross and fine motor co-ordination and storytelling to allow these children to have fun while learning and developing at the same time.
 As part of the curriculum, volunteers help to teach the children the importance of a healthy lifestyle and teach topics such as hygiene, exercise and healthy diet.

 This volunteer project will ensure that these children will be able to develop to their full potential in a safe, creative and caring environment.
 Please note, this program offers durations up to 24 weeks.
 Speak to your Country Expert for more details of extending your stay in-country.